 Visiting The NMH

-All other visitors to the hospital, including children, are asked NOT TO VISIT at this time.
-We understand these are difficult asks for parents.
+If you/support person are COVID symptomatic, awaiting a swab or a swab result or if you have had a positive test result in the last 14 days, you must NOT attend the hospital.
+All other visitors, including children, are asked NOT TO VISIT at this time.
+We understand these are difficult asks for parents and families.
 Please be assured that your health and the health of your baby are our priority.

 The National Maternity Hospital has put together an information resource regarding COVID-19 and Pregnancy for Women, please click on the picture below to view.